AjayKumbham/evernorth-backend-api/README.md

 # Evernorth Backend API Documentation
----

 ## Project Overview

 This repository contains the backend API developed as part of a real-time case study provided by Evernorth.
-The project was designed to simulate an industry-level backend system using spring boot, implementing best practices in API development, security, and scalability using Spring Boot.
+The project was designed to simulate an industry-level backend system using Spring Boot, implementing best practices in API development, security, and scalability.

 ### Project Details
 - **Company:** Evernorth (Provided as a real-time case study)
 - **Role:** Team Leader & Backend Developer
 - **Technologies:** Spring Boot, MySQL, JWT
 - **Purpose:** Practical experience in enterprise backend development

 **Note:** This project is developed for learning purposes only and does not represent an official Evernorth product.

----

-## I.Authentication APIs
+## API Documentation

+### I. Authentication APIs

 Authentication in the Evernorth backend is a two-step process for both user registration and login.
 This ensures security by verifying user identity before storing details or granting access.

-### Request Parameters
+#### Request Parameters

 | Parameter   | Type   | Required | Description |
 |------------|--------|----------|-------------|